dausume/polari-platform-angular/README.md

   definition which the user wishes to define as a treeObject.

     The Manager Object is defined in a similar manner using the @managerObject and managerObject base class.

+### Default Angular Documentation

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.1.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding